-- 1. A fee for materials for a class project that the student will keep, if the fee does not exceed the cost of materials; - 2.
-Membership dues in voluntary student clubs or organizations and admission fees to extracurricular activities; - 3.
-A security deposit for the return of materials, supplies or equipment; - 4.
-A fee for voluntarily purchased items, such as student publications, pictures, yearbooks, etc.; - 5.
-A fee for voluntary student health and accident benefit plan; - 6.
-A reasonable fee, not to exceed the actual annual maintenance cost, for the use of musical instruments and uniforms owned or rented by the school; - 7.
-A fee for items of personal apparel used in extracurricular activities that become the property of the student; - 8.
-A fee for lost, damaged, or overdue library book.
+- 1. Membership dues in voluntary student clubs or organizations and admission fees to extracurricular activities; - 2.
+A fee for voluntarily purchased items, such as student publications, pictures, yearbooks, etc.; - 3.
+A reasonable fee, not to exceed the actual annual maintenance cost, for the use of musical instruments and uniforms owned or rented by the school; - 4.
+A fee for items of personal apparel used in extracurricular activities that become the property of the student;5.
+A fee for lost, damaged, or overdue library book(s).